jiakai2002/cs105-project/README.md

 ## How to collaborate:

-1)cd to where you want to keep the project folder
+1) cd to where you want to keep the project folder
 2)
 ```
 git clone git@github.com:jiakai2002/cs105-project.git
 ```